rafalfirlejczyk/AndroidDevChallenge/README.md

 5. Running inference on device.
-For the simple test on the device I used the qualcomm demo application published in the Qualcomm tutorial: https://developer.qualcomm.com/docs/snpe/android_tutorial.html
+For the simple test on the device I used the qualcomm demo application published in the Qualcomm tutorial: https://developer.qualcomm.com/docs/snpe/android_tutorial.html It can classify the image which is saved on the device and hard coded in the application.
+Typical demo app.
 6. Results
 Achieved accuracy was about 90-92%.
 Inference time on CPU took about 1s, on GPU about 300ms and on DSP about 60ms.
 The whole ML process con be presented as follows:

 Steps to be done until May 2020.

-7. Converting the model to TFLite to become HW agnostic
+7. Converting the model to TFLite using TFLite converter
 8. Developping an Android application using Android NN API (not SNPE from Qualcomm).
-The app should run inference on camera image (jus taken) and classify it according the calculated class probability.
+The app should run inference on camera image (just taken, not on saved or hard coded images) and classify it according the calculated class probability.
+9. Testing the solution life.